Female education: People's Republic (1949–present)

 According to the fifth national census in 2000, the average education length of females is up to 7.4 years.
 This digit increases from 7.0 years to 7.4 years in 3 years.
 However, the female education duration is still 0.8 years less than male's duration.
-This gap in higher-level of education is larger in rural areas.
-In the countryside, parents tend to use their limited resources for sons because they believe sons have greater abilities to bring more back and their contributions to family in the future are more significant than daughters.
+This gap in higher levels of education is larger in rural areas.
+In the countryside, parents tend to use their limited resources for sons because they believe sons have greater abilities to bring more back and their contributions to the family in the future are more significant than daughters.
 In an investigation, parents are 21.9% more likely to stop financing girls' education if they come into financial problems and family issues.
 Boys are provided with more opportunities for further studying, especially after middle school.
 This difference became more evident in the universities.

 In the 21st century, university education is becoming more prevalent.
 The total enrollment goes up.
-Compared to the year of 1977, which is the first year when college entrance examination was recovered, the admission rate increased from 4.8% to 74.9%.
-Since the general admission has largely risen, more students got into universities.
+Compared to the year of 1977, which is the first year when the college entrance examination was recovered, the admission rate increased from 4.8% to 74.9%.
+Since the general admission has largely risen, more students have been getting into universities.
 Although women are assumed to own the same rights of general education, they are forced to do better in the Chinese college entrance examination (Gaokao) than males.
 Girls need to achieve higher grades than male students in order to get into the same level university.
 It is an invisible ceiling for Chinese females, especially in the top universities.
-It is not a public rule but a mainstream consensus among most of Chinese university admission offices.
+It is not a public rule but a mainstream consensus among most Chinese university admission offices.
 According to a telephone interview with an officer, who declined to give her name, at the Teaching Office at the China University of Political Science and Law, "female students must account for less than 15 percent of students because of the nature of their future career."